djalbat/occam-grammar-utilities/README.md

 ## Introduction

+_This project is undergoing a major rewrite and are effectively broken!
+Please come back another day._

 This package provides the means to eliminate left recursion, the Achilles heel of top-down parsers, in both its immediate and indirect forms.

-This project is currently undergoing a major rewrite and is effectively offline.
-Come back another day!

 Consider the following rules:
 ```